chumothyLee/UnderwaterAcousticsSite/pages/background/new-goals/index.md

 Familiarize ourselves on the topic of CNNs by writing a simple report outlining our knowledge and determining proper metrics for measuring performance of the CNN we will be developing as the development process continues.

 #### What we will do:
-a)    Draw parallels to existing code.
+- Draw parallels to existing code.
-b)    Propose improvements to existing code to improve performance.
+- Propose improvements to existing code to improve performance.

 #### Justification:
 Simply writing a report of our knowledge would not necessarily be very useful.
 We shifted this milestone to better support later users of the code, and are treating this report as the document we would have liked to have seen in the beginning while we had no background knowledge with neural networks.
 Accordingly, we want to make the report more relevant to the existing code and help users understand it more by introducing neural networks, and drawing parallels between a classical neural network and our code.
 Due to the limited time frame of the quarter, we would like to leave the project in a state that is ready for improvement by proposing possible avenues for exploration by future students and researchers.